JordiCorbilla/github-actions/README.md

         path: /home/runner/work/myproject/myproject/myASPNETCoreApp/bin/Debug/netcoreapp3.1/win-x64/publish/
 ```

 Once completed, you will see the actions taking place on every commit.
-Below is a sample of execution for different changes in my project:
+Below is a sample of execution for different changes in my project.
+Note that in the image below, the artifacts (binaries) of my project are attached to the output of the action's workflow.

 ![](https://github.com/JordiCorbilla/github-actions/raw/master/actionresults.png)